Girl from Ipanema Goes to Greenland

-"Girl from Ipanema Goes to Greenland" is the second single from the album Bouncing Off the Satellites by American new wave band The B-52's.
+"Girl from Ipanema Goes to Greenland" is the second single from the fourth studio album Bouncing Off the Satellites by American new wave band the B-52's.
 The single peaked at No. 10 on the Billboard Hot Dance Club Play, their fourth Top 10 entry on that chart.
 It was one of the last songs that guitarist and founding member Ricky Wilson recorded with the band before his death.
-The song title refers to Antonio Carlos Jobim's 1963 hit song "The Girl from Ipanema".
+The song title refers to Antônio Carlos Jobim's 1963 hit song "The Girl from Ipanema".